Dear Kettlebility Family,

 - If you are unable to attend class in person at the studio, ALL classes will also be streamed Online LIVE so you can train with us from your home!

-- Registration for Online LIVE classes are open until class starts, and you can cancel at anytime 🙂
+- Registration for Online LIVE classes are open until class starts, and you can cancel at anytime before class start time 🙂

 Join our Online LIVE classes with this Zoom link: